 The low reactivities obtained for the global application (e.g. Fig. 12) agree with published results (see Arndt et al., (2013)), as well as with the results obtained with HAMOCC using a 1G-model (they found kox=0.005 yr-1 & kanox=0.002 yr-1 for deep sea sediments, Palastanga et al. (2011)).
 In addition, our simulated oxygen penetration depths compare well with observations (see Fig. 16).
 Especially deep sea sites in the gyres are characterised by very low POC input and degradation rates which causes O2 to diffuse down to the basement of the sediments (Fischer et al., 2009; D'Hondt et al., 2015).

-The sites used for the stand-alone case study in section 3.3 where not really deep sea sites (complete data sets from deep sea sites within gyres are difficult to get).
-Therefore, degradation rate constants here are higher.
+The sites used for the stand-alone case study in section 3.3 where not really deep sea sites (complete data sets from deep sea sites within gyres are difficult to obtain).

 Comment 3.2: Moreover, we have shown previously that this very low reactivity is not consistent with the benthic fluxes of oxygen and nitrate that have been measured at the seabed (Stolpovsky et al., 2015).
 The error may be caused by the too high burial velocities applied in OMEN-SED (Eq.
 46) and/or may be related to the rain rate and reactivity of organic matter calculated in GENIE.